HTMLProjectMaster/enJineS/README.md

 Usage:

- - In order to use this engine, you need to create (or copy) the scenic.js file (it's position doesn't matter).
+ - In order to use this engine, you need to create (or copy) the scenic.js file (it's location doesn't matter).
  - Then, use the 'system.load' method:   system.load('TYPE', 'NAME', '../FILE.js', system.dom.head)
  - The project (even once your assets are declared in the scenic.js) must be started with the index.js root file located in the engine's folder.
  - This file COULD NOT be moved.